 Dr. Barnett's interest in new music led to the commission and premiere of Jacob Barton's ¡AY! ¡AY! ¡AY! ¡AY! in 2006, a work for flute, percussion and kalimba, based upon Mexican folk songs.
-She has also premiered numerous new works in ensembles and as a soloist, most recently in February of 2016 with the Los Angeles premiere of John Steinmetz's Whispers for flute, bassoon, and piano.
+She has premiered numerous new works in ensembles and as a soloist, a beloved performance was in February of 2016 with the Los Angeles premiere of John Steinmetz's Whispers for flute, bassoon, and piano.
 Her desire to share a variety of cultures with her audiences resulted in the world premiere of Panagiotis Theodossiou’s “The Passage,” based upon a Greek play, which used alto flute, viola, and piano to explore the different scenes of the play.
-As a member of Duo Flautas Frescas, she just premiered Perfect Storm for flute, piccolo, and piano by Daniel Dorff in April of 2023.
+She was thrilled to be a part of the Flute New Music Consortium’s Commission Project with Samuel Zyman, and was delighted to perform a world premiere in 2022 of Intuition for two flutes with her duo partner Dr. Alina Windell.
+Most Recently, she and Dr. Alina Windell performed the world premiere of their commission by Daniel Dorff, Perfect Storm for flute, piccolo, and piano in Atlanta, Georgia in April of 2023.